Biology of CAM Plants Conference

 The symposium will combine invited talks, student lightning talks, poster sessions, and dedicated discussions and breakout sessions with the aim of integrating basic research on CAM across a wide range of disciplines including functional genomics, biochemistry, ecophysiology, ecology and evolutionary studies.
 A field excursion to the McDowell Sonoran Preserve will be included.

 The meeting will take place at the beautiful Desert Botanical Garden with accommodations at nearby hotels.
 Transportation to the symposium will be provided for selected hotels.

 John Cushman University of Nevada, Reno

 Sarah Davis Ohio University

 Kevin Hultine Desert Botanical Garden

 Raul Puente Desert Botanical Garden

 Ryan Stewart Brigham Young University

 David G. Williams University of Wyoming

-Registration will be available in September 2017.
+Registration and abstract submission will be open November 2017.